mariodim/Hybrid-Learning-Strategies/README.md

 - train_size --> you can choose the percentage of training size (the test size is set accordingly);
 - param --> you can define the size of your DL network (number of dense neurons, number units);
 - models --> you can choose which model you want to use: 0 = LSTM ; 1 = VAR+LSTM ; 2 = CNN ; 3 = VAR+CNN ; 4 = GRU ; 5 = VAR+GRU
 - n_past (in the run definition) --> the lag "p" obtained by applying Akaike Criterion.
-For codec G.722 amounts to 12.
+For codec G.722, p=12.

 With the default values set, you have just to upload the file, set its name and run.